arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 ## Arrow Fx.
 Typed FP for the masses

-Arrow Fx is a library that brings purity, referential transparency and direct syntax for effectful programs denoted as suspended functions.
+Creating Typed Pure Functional Programs is fun and easy with Arrow Fx.

-Arrow Fx opens a world of purity and controlled effects to help you describe your favorite effectful programs in both polymorphic and concrete styles as you do today using a wrapper like IO, Deferred or Observable but with direct syntax and unwrapped values that respect non-blocking semantics.
+Arrow Fx brings purity, referential transparency and direct imperative syntax to effectful programs declared as suspended functions.

-Arrow Fx removes the need for all the combinators in the Functor hierarchy empowering programmers to express equivalent programs for all suspended capable runtimes like Kotlinx Coroutines, Reactor Framework, Rx2, etc bridging the gap of FP features a user must learn before is productive defining algebras and interpreters.
+Arrow Fx programs can run unmodified in multiple supported frameworks and runtimes such as Arrow Effects IO, KotlinX Coroutines Deferred, Rx2 Observable and many more.

 The below program illustrates the *Hello World* of effectful programming with Arrow Fx: